 If you’ve invested your time, energy, effort, and resources creating that something new and valuable, you really don’t want someone to be able to copy it, taking advantage of your work.

 HOFFMAN: And if you’re an independent entrepreneur like Sara Blakely was, Michelle has a message for you.

 LEE: Really, the intellectual property system and our patent system is designed to be available to everyone, whether you’re not so well-funded or extremely well-funded.

 We hope that the small players grow up to be big companies, and that is how the system was designed.

 HOFFMAN: I think Michelle would be proud of Sara’s patent story.

-BLAKELY: I started, you know, immediately went and researched patents at the Georgia Tech Library, and I wrote my own patent.
+BLAKELY: I immediately went and researched patents at the Georgia Tech Library, and I wrote my own patent.
 I got a book on patents and trademarks at Barnes & Noble on Peachtree.

 HOFFMAN: I have a feeling a lot of patents have been researched at that Barnes & Noble on Peachtree Street in Atlanta.
 Or the one in Union Square in Manhattan, or the one on Almaden Plaza in San Jose.
 When you find your idea, you should protect it.
 And if you only talk about your idea to one person, you might want to make that person a patent lawyer.

 And that brings me to a fascinating footnote in Sara’s story.
 As she leaned into the idea of Spanx – naming them, fabricating them, patenting them – there was just one thing she did not do.